AirOne01/ideas/README.md

   * [ ] Take teachers' agendas into account
   * [ ] Prioritise no class in the morning

+## CrossProxy
+*A proxy allowing modifications and load-balancing of NeosVR servers.
+Like BungeeCord*

+## CrossNexus
+*A cross-platform compatibility tool based on CrossProxy*

 ## [inshelves](https://github.com/AirOne01/inshelves)
 *A desktop videogame library*
 * [ ] It would list all your games automatically